-1. Executive Summary
+2. Executive Summary

-- 1.1 The new Community Safety Strategy developed to replace the current Antisocial Behaviour Strategy covers the years 2020 to 2023.
-Plans for a formal launch in April 2020 were suspended due to re provisioning of activity, officers and resources in response to covid-19, however some of the actions outlined under each priority has been able to be progressed. - 1.2 This report provides the Committee with an overview of the strategy (that was agreed by members of the Edinburgh Community Safety Partnership on the 3rd March 2020) and an update on some of the key actions progressed to date. - 2.
-Recommendations - 2.1 The Board is recommended to: - i. note the content of the report and the new Joint Community Safety Strategy 2020 2023 (appendix 1). - 3.
-Main Report
+- 2.1 The new Community Safety Strategy developed to replace the current Antisocial Behaviour Strategy covers the years 2020 to 2023.
+Plans for a formal launch in April 2020 were suspended due to reprovisioning of activity, officers and resources in response to covid-19, however some of the actions outlined under each priority has been able to be progressed. - 2.2 This report provides the Committee with an overview of the strategy (that was agreed by members of the Edinburgh Community Safety Partnership on the 3rd March 2020) and an update on some of the key actions progressed to date.

-Background
+3. Background

 - 3.1 Scotland's revised National Performance Framework (NPF) was published in June 2018, focusing on eleven national outcomes.
-Edinburgh's new Community Safety Strategy contributes to many of those key outcomes, specifically "we live in communities that are inclusive, empowered, resilient and safe". - 3.2 Under the Anti-social Behaviour etc. (Scotland) Act 2004 it states that each local authority and relevant Chief Constable must act jointly to prepare and publish a strategy for dealing with antisocial behaviour (ASB). - 3.3 In developing Edinburgh's new strategy a decision was taken to widen the scope of the previous requirements to include tackling broader community safety issues including; effective safeguarding, reducing vulnerability and embracing the concept of early intervention and prevention as a means to enable communities to be more inclusive, empowered, resilient and safe. - 3.4 During 2019 whilst reviewing all the available data, considering changes in legislation such as the Age of Criminal Responsibility (Scotland) Act 2019 and in collaboration with a wide range of key stakeholders three interrelated priority themes for the new strategy were identified.
-Those being:
+Edinburgh's new Community Safety Strategy contributes to many of those key outcomes, specifically "we live in communities that are inclusive, empowered, resilient and safe". - 3.2 Under the Anti-social Behaviour etc. (Scotland) Act 2004 it states that each local authority and relevant Chief Constable must act jointly to prepare and publish a strategy for dealing with antisocial behaviour (ASB). - 3.3 In developing Edinburgh's new strategy a decision was taken to widen the scope of the previous requirements to include tackling broader community safety issues including; effective safeguarding, reducing vulnerability and embracing the concept of early intervention and prevention as a means to enable communities to be more inclusive, empowered, resilient and safe.